aidan-winney/WeatherViz/README.md

 Now the application can be run as `weatherviz`.

 WeatherViz looks for a `config.toml` file in the current directory, falling back on default values without one.
-Copy `config_example.toml` to get a starter configuration file including comments explaining each option:
+To get a starter configuration file including comments explaining each option, copy `config_example.toml` to the directory that WeatherViz will be executed from, for example:

 	cp config_example.toml config.toml